jeantimex/splat/README.md

 3. Compute M = R × S (scale-rotation matrix)
 4. Compute Σ = M × Mᵀ (covariance)

-The covariance is symmetric, so only 6 values are stored.
+The covariance is symmetric, so only 6 unique values are needed.
+In the current implementation this reconstruction happens in the vertex shader instead of being prepacked on the CPU.

 ### Gaussian Evaluation